alanc98/rtems-cfs-demo/README.md

 # make
 ```

-## OK, I built the cFS and RTEMS Kernel Image, where is the image that I run on the Beaglebone?
+## Running the RTEMS image on the Beaglebone black board:

-The executable image is:
+After the rki2 build is complete, the executable image is:
 ```
 rki2/build/bbb-libbsd-cfs/rtems-rki.img
 ```